biosustain/AutoFlow-HTC/README.md

 | BS1.A2_<species_id> | 0.02 | mean            |
 | ...                 | ...  | ...             |

+For the regression column, two options are possible.
+On the first hand, the ``well``option corresponds to interpolate a given OD using only the data of the given well/sample.
+On the second hand, the ``mean``option computes the interpolation using all the samples by common species and bioshaker.

-It's relevant to remark that the numbers appearing in the Time column must be written with dots and not with commas.
+It's relevant to remark, that the numbers appearing in the Time column must be written with dots and not with commas.
+The unit for the time column corresponds to hours.
 The sample_ID must be followed by the species ID.

 ## Plotting options